 around the Territorial Force Battalions of the West Yorkshire Regiment, and the formations they fought with, and that interest

-has, for almost thirty years, led to me returning time and time again to the battlefields and back areas of France and Belgium
+has, for the last thirty years, led to me returning time and time again to the battlefields and back areas of France

 |At The Ypres (Menin Gate) Memorial, March 2011

 Grandfather, Frederick Louis Kilkenny served with the Leeds Rifles throughout the war, on the Western Front in France and